MLB-SE/Experiment/README.md

 - #### Generate Test Cases for  Programs
 	For using SPF on a target program, a ```*.jpf``` configuration file needs to be given and the relevant information  can be found in SPF documentation.

-    MLB provides the  configuration parameters as follows:
+    MLBSE provides the  configuration parameters as follows:
     - ```symbolic.mlpm = POSITIVE_INT (default:3000)```  The sample size as the budget of the generation.
 Note that the running time is almost linear to the sample size which means  a larger sample size may lead to a smaller estimated false negative rate but  more time than the smaller ones .
     - ```symbolic.complex = 0 / 1 / 2 (default:2)```  The difficulty level of the problem under rough investigation.
 There are three preset levels: easy(0), where the function value changes slowly, e.g., x +1 = 0; modest(1), where the function value changes fast, e.g., sin(2|x|) = 0; and hard(2), where the function changes very fast, e.g., |e^x+3*e^3| = 0.